 The accompanying consolidated financial statements are prepared using the accrual basis of accounting in conformity with accounting principles generally accepted in the United States of America ("GAAP"), which requires the use of estimates and assumptions that affect certain reported amounts and disclosures at the date of the accompanying consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Management believes the estimates and assumptions are appropriate, however, actual results could differ from those estimates.

-The accompanying consolidated financial statements include the accounts of the Company as of and for the three months ended March 31, 2021 and 2020.
-These financial statements should be read in conjunction with the financial statements and notes included in the Company's December 31, 2020 Quarterly Report as filed with the Division of Gaming Enforcement of the State of New Jersey.
+The accompanying consolidated financial statements include the accounts of the Company as of and for the three and twelve months ended December 31, 2021 and 2020.

 Principles of Consolidation